navidabdi/php-interview-questions/README.md

 There are eight types of variables present in PHP:

-1. Integers: Integers are whole numbers, without a decimal point, like 4195.
+1. **Integers**: Integers are whole numbers, without a decimal point, like 4195.
-2. Doubles: Doubles are floating-point numbers, like 3.14159 or 49.1.
+2. **Doubles**: Doubles are floating-point numbers, like 3.14159 or 49.1.
-3. Booleans: Booleans have only two possible values either true or false.
+3. **Booleans**: Booleans have only two possible values either true or false.
-4. NULL: NULL is a special type that only has one value: NULL.
+4. **NULL**: NULL is a special type that only has one value: NULL.
-5. Strings: Strings are sequences of characters, like 'PHP supports string operations.'
+5. **Strings**: Strings are sequences of characters, like 'PHP supports string operations.'
-6. Arrays: Arrays are named and indexed collections of other values.
+6. **Arrays**: Arrays are named and indexed collections of other values.
-7. Objects: Objects are instances of programmer-defined classes, which can package up both other kinds of values and functions that are specific to the class.
+7. **Objects**: Objects are instances of programmer-defined classes, which can package up both other kinds of values and functions that are specific to the class.
-8. Resources: Resources are special variables that hold references to resources external to PHP (such as database connections).
+8. **Resources**: Resources are special variables that hold references to resources external to PHP (such as database connections).

 ### 10. What are the variable-name rules in PHP?